 The other day, one of my colleagues quipped “Have you made sense of the meaningless universe yet?”
 “Haven’t had time,” I quipped back.
 And that’s true.
 To dull the pain post-Anth I have immersed myself in distraction.
 There’s work (a necessary distraction), kids, family and friends (a welcome distraction), fundraising for cancer research, travel to New Caledonia and then Fraser Island (two bucket list destinations).
 I have volunteered at the hospital charity Flinders Foundation and made efforts to start advocating for better services for brain cancer sufferers with politicians and doctors.
 Of course, I’ve written about each of these things.

 But what I really want to do is to write about Anth.

 Anth’s two great legacies are love and courage.
 His is a case study in courage.
 He looked death and debilitating illness in the face and told them “Fuck you”.
-I want to broadcast his legacy, his shining example of love and courage.
-And by doing that maybe I will be closer to making some sense of this meaningless universe and give my own little bit to eternity.
+I want to broadcast his legacy, and by doing that maybe I will be closer to making some sense of this meaningless universe and give my own little bit to eternity.